Second Inquisition

 Second Inquisition is a tabletop role-playing game supplement released on March 16, 2022, by Renegade Game Studios, for use with the game Vampire: The Masquerade, and is part of the larger World of Darkness series.
-It describes globally connected groups of vampire hunters in the game's setting, and how to create antagonists belonging to them for one's game campaigns.
+It describes globally connected groups of vampire hunters in the game's setting, and how to create antagonists belonging to them for game campaigns.

 Overview

 Second Inquisition is a sourcebook for use with the fifth edition of the horror tabletop role-playing game Vampire: The Masquerade, where players take the roles of vampires.
 It describes the Second Inquisition and its backgrounds – globally connected churches and agencies in the setting that hunt vampires, including the American black project Firstlight and the Society of Leopold – with information for storytellers to use to create antagonists from the Second Inquisition for their game campaigns.
 The book also describes artifacts and coterie tactics that players can use to fight the organization.